GramGra07/WHS-FTC-Code_Training_Module/README.md

 # WHS-FTC-GramGra07-Code_Training_Mod
-## Created by FTC team 10448 Mach 5
+## Created by Graden FTC Team 10448 Mach 5
-### To help incoming freshman and everyone that needs it understand the coding process and language involved in ftc programming
+### To help everyone that wants to understand the coding process and language involved in FTC programming in Java

 If something loads weird or looks like it doesn't belong, this link should work better. https://github.com/GramGra07/WHS-FTC-GramGra07-Code_Training_Module/blob/main/README.md